FC Karpaty Lviv: Karpaty-3

-Karpaty women football
+Karpaty women's football

-Karpaty have own women team which they field since 2018.
-Due to the club reorganization in 2020–21 and the 2022 Russian aggression the team ceased its participation at national level.
+Karpaty have their own women's team, which they have fielded since 2018.
+Due to the club reorganization in 2020–21 and the 2022 Russian aggression, the team ceased its participation at the national level.
 In 2023 Karpaty provided support for another team from Busk, Nadbuzhia.

 Karpaty reserves (under 21 and 19)

-Karpaty team of masters has been fielding its reserve team starting from 1971 when it was promoted to the Soviet Vysshaya Liga (Soviet Top League) which competed in the Soviet reserve competition for the top tier and the 2nd tier.
+Karpaty team of masters has been fielding its reserve team starting from 1971, when it was promoted to the Soviet Vysshaya Liga (Soviet Top League) which competed in the Soviet reserve competition for the top tier and the 2nd tier.
 The reserve team was liquidated after the team of masters was merged with the Lviv Army Sports Club (SKA Lvov) following the 1981 season.

-Since 2006 FC Karpaty has been fielding its junior teams in Ukrainian competitions for reserves including under-21 and under-19.
+Since 2006, FC Karpaty has been fielding its junior teams in Ukrainian competitions for reserves, including under-21 and under-19.